plnichols/react-daily-log/README.md

 - Run `npm start` to start application (use flag `-s` to trigger silent mode)

 ##Development
-- Run `npm lint:watch` to run linting and watch for file changes
+- Run `npm run lint:watch` to run linting and watch for file changes
-- Run `npm test:watch` to run test suite and watch for file changes
+- Run `npm run test:watch` to run test suite and watch for file changes
-- Run `npm build` to build the production package in `./dist` folder
+- Run `npm run build` to build the production package in `./dist` folder

 ##Tools/Features
 - React